anneln/AssemblyEndgame/README.md

 # Assembly: Endgame 🎮

 A Scrimba exercise I rebuilt from scratch — a hangman-style game where every wrong guess "eliminates" a programming language.
-Run out of lives, and Assembly is waiting for you 😭

 ## 🕹️ Features